 After he has seen to the placement of his trunk, he goes back to the carriage to get the woman.
 The removal of the trunk has displaced the weight, and the carriage is tipping a little on its axis.
 He opens the door and pulls her out.
+Her skin is almost too hot to handle.
 The long coat around her drags in the mud as he carries her into the house.
 He lays her down on a cot, and then curses himself for not having pulled its blanket back first.
 Now she is on top of it and the coat is all there seems to be to cover her.
 Its ruin may be permanent.
-He goes into present the second room, and examining a wooden box there, finds a woman's dress.
+He goes into the second room, and examining a wooden box there, finds a woman's dress.
 Gingerly he retrieves his coat and covers the woman with the strange smelling dress.
 Now he opens his own trunk and selects a white cotten shirt and flannel waist coat.
 He drapes his wet shirt on the single chair rather than risk damaging it on a nail hammered in the walls.
 Carefully he puts on the dry things.
 Then he sets about trying to make a fire.
-There is wood in the thest darkest corner wood box and the fireplace, and in the smallest room (akin to a store room) a can of kerosene which he sprinkles on the wood.
+There is wood in the wood box and the fireplace, and in the darkest corner of the room a can of kerosene which he sprinkles on the wood.
 But no matches.
 For a long time he looks for matches and finaly finds some in a can, wrapped in a bit of ticking.
-Five matches, to be The kerosene has evaporated by the time he locates the exact. matches.
+Five matches, to be exact.
+The kerosene has evaporated from the wood by the time he locates the matches.
 He is not adept at this.
 Other people have always lit the fires in his life.
-But he persists and at last has a good roaring fire.
-Now he can sit down, smoke a cigar and prepare he assumes 18 himself for the return of the man who lives there.
-A man named Henry Hope.
-A man of no consequence, except a tiny reputation as a tracker based on one or two escapdes signalling his expertise when a young man in reading trails.
-A long time ago, according to True Belle, who gave him all the details -- Vera Louise shut herself in the bedroom or turned her head whenever he tried to pull information from her.
-Henry Hope called Hunter Hope or Tracker Hope or something like that, but who cares what the nigger's first name is.
+But he persists and at last has a good roaring flame.
+Now he can sit down, smoke a cigar and prepare himself for the return of the man who lives there.
+A man he assumes is named Henry LesTroy, although from the way True Belle pronounced it could be something else.
+A man of no consequence, except a tiny reputation as a tracker based on one or two escapdes signalling his expertise in reading trails.
+A long time ago, according to True Belle, who gave him all the details -- since Vera Louise shut herself in the bedroom or turned her head whenever he tried to pull information from her.
+Henry Lestory or LesTroy or something like that, but who cares what the nigger's name is.
 Except the woman who regretted ever knowing him at all and locked her door rather than say it out loud.
-And would have regretted the baby he gave her too, given it away, except it was golden and she had never seen that color except in the sky and in Vera house bottles of champagne.
-True Belle told him she had smiled and said "But he's golden.
-Completely golden!" so they named him that and didn't take him to the Catholic Foundling Hospital where whitegirls deposited their shame.
+And would have regretted the baby he gave her too, given it away, except it was golden and she had never seen that color except in the sky and in bottles of champagne.
+True Belle told him Vera Louise had smiled and said "But he's golden.
+Completely golden!" so they named him that and didn't take him to the Catholic Foundling Hospital where whitegirls deposited their mortification.